nuwave/lighthouse/docs/master/api-reference/directives.md

 ```

 Lighthouse generates definitions for an `Enum` type and an `Input` type
-that are restricted to the defined columns.
+that are restricted to the defined columns:

 ```graphql
 "Dynamic WHERE constraints for the `where` argument on the query `people`."